-The Diploma Programme is comprised of six subject groups and the DP core which consists of the Theory of Knowledge (TOK), Creativity, Action and Service (CAS) and the Extended Essay (EE).
-Through the DP core students reflect on the meaning of knowledge and how it is obtained and understood, undertake a community service project of their design, learn a new skill and complete a high level research essay on a topic of their choice to prepare them for university research and writing.
-Through their six subjects students will develop a wide breadth of knowledge while mastering the six essential approaches to learning that will ensure they are full prepared for their post-secondary educational plans.
+The Diploma Programme is comprised of six subject groups and the DP core which consists of the Theory of Knowledge (TOK), Creativity, Action and Service (CAS), and the Extended Essay (EE).
+Through the DP core students reflect on the meaning of knowledge and how it is obtained and understood, undertake a community service project of their design, learn a new skill and complete a high-level research essay on a topic of their choice to prepare them for university research and writing.
+Through their six subjects, students will develop a wide breadth of knowledge while mastering the six essential approaches to learning that will ensure they are fully prepared for their post-secondary educational plans.

 Benefits for Students:

 The Diploma Program provides the following benefits for students: